Urihlanz/letter/README.md

 ## Define variables for `.env` or `.env.development`

 > Don't forget to do it.
-You can copy vars from `.env.local` and create new environment files.
+You can copy vars from `.env.development` and create new environment files.

 ### Build production